 On the other hand, a project could start with a researcher who has an interest in the effects of air pollution on health.
 They might then decide to engage citizens to measure air quality in different locations across the country, and map this data to health issues reported in that area.
 A researcher will likely already have some background knowledge in their respective field, and thus will focus on the specifics of the project, such as which locations would be best, or how to motivate citizen scientists to work with them.

-Regardless of the project type, at the end of this phase, the project initiator(s) should have a clear view of what they want to achieve broadly (e.g. convince policy makers to address the issue of air pollution in the neighbourhood) and specifically (e.g. collect evidence for air pollution with a number of sensors located at citizen scientists’ homes for several months), and why this is important.
+Regardless of the project type, at the end of the problem framing phase, the project initiator(s) should have a clear view of what they want to achieve broadly (e.g. convince policy makers to address the issue of air pollution in the neighbourhood) and specifically (e.g. collect evidence for air pollution with a number of sensors located at citizen scientists’ homes for several months), and why this is important.
 Goals and scope of the project should be clearly documented before moving on to the implementation phase.

 Stakeholder mapping is more commonly done in the context of business and innovation, but can be crucial to explore the environment and community around citizen science projects as well.
 Mindtools offers a template and process that can be used for citizen science projects, too.

 What are the underlying values that motivate you to start a citizen science project?
 This document has been designed to help carry out a structured analysis of values by citizen science project leaders and designers.
 Initially working on a values matrix, this worksheet helps map these onto project objectives, and aids decision making to steer the direction of the project.
 This tool is developed for use within the ACTION Accelerator, but can also be used by project leaders and team members without on their own.

 In defining and framing the problem, projects should consider the following questions:

 - What is the issue at the heart of the project?
 Why should people care about it?